Who Is the “Mystery Player” in this Famous 1927 Yankees Team Photo?

 Of course, that led to the obvious question: just who is Joe Styborski?
 I had never heard of him.
 A search through the Baseball Encyclopedia and Baseball Reference lists no such player.
 Eventually, we uncovered information – I don’t remember how or where – that this guy was the batting practice pitcher who had somehow made his way into the photo of one of the greatest teams ever, the 1927 Yankees!

 Recently, I discovered that there is a lot more to Joe Styborski’s story than I realized.
 He was a college phenom at Penn State in the 1920s with a blazing fastball but also with control issues.
-Upon graduation in July, 1927, Miller Huggins invited to join the Yankees for a “look-see.”
+Upon graduation in July, 1927, Miller Huggins invited him to join the Yankees for a “look-see.”
 Although he didn’t stick with the team, he pitched in a couple exhibition games for the Yankees before being assigned to the Easton Farmers of the Class D Eastern Shore League.
 He bounced around the minors for a while with some success, but ended his career in professional baseball a couple years later after becoming a dentist.
 If you’d like to read more about his career, here’s a link to an interesting article about him by Gary Cieradkoski that appeared on the SABR Bioproject website.

 Check out the featured photo above again.
 See how many names you can pick out on the team many historians regard as the greatest in baseball history before reading the identifications below!